 - The scrapped pod of the vanilla bean

 Cream Cheese Frosting

-Step One: In a stand mixer with the whisk attachment, whip the butter, cream cheese and vanilla until the mixture is light and fluffy.
+- In a stand mixer with the whisk attachment, whip the butter, cream cheese, and vanilla until the mixture is light and fluffy.

-Step Two: Add the sugar a spoonful or two at a time until all the sugar is added.
-If it’s still too loose add more sugar or if it’s too tight add a splash of milk.
+- Add the sugar a spoonful or two at a time until all the sugar is added.

-Step Two: fill the hollowed cupcake with the filling and frost the cupcake using a piping bag.
-I used a #2 tip for these but use what ever you think looks pretty.
+- Fill the hollowed cupcake with the filling and frost the cupcake using a piping bag.
+I used a #2 tip for these but use whatever you think looks pretty.